 Many legal needs in the field of international business and tort law can fall into the considerable overlap between the legislative, executive, and judicial functions of government.
 We view this nominal “separation of powers” as an opportunity to craft unique remedies for clients whose problems lie in those margins.

 We believe that our clients take their businesses as seriously as we take our law practice.
 Therefore, the Perles Law Firm, P.C. strives to be the best in its focused areas of practice.
-We do not try to be all things to all clients.
-And because we are a small firm, we can provide to our clients the superior legal services usually found only at the largest firms-for fees that are among the lowest in our fields of service.
+We do not try to be all things to all clients, which allows a singular focus to solving your problems.

 The focus of our practice is the legal problems that arise in the context of international law.
 A key component of our practice is the establishment of jurisdiction of a US court over problems and transactions that occur overseas.
 The battle is often to find a way to allow the resolution of the problem to occur in US court, rather than a foreign legal system.

-We place a special emphasis on Eastern Europe, Central Asia, Central Africa, and the Central Caucasus and have special capabilities for addressing our clients’ legal needs in these regions.
+We place a special emphasis on Europe and the Middle East and have special capabilities for addressing our clients’ legal needs in these regions.

-We have access to, and employ the services of internationally recognized experts in the security and law enforcement fields.
-These experts are critical for accident reconstruction in our terrorism cases and the corporate risk assessments we perform for international commercial transactions.
+We have access to and employ the services of internationally recognized experts in the security and law enforcement fields.
+These experts are critical for accident reconstruction in our terrorism cases, and judgment enforcement against judgment debtors that are highly skilled in enforcement avoidance.

 In our litigation practice, Steven R. Perles has represented three of the top ten money judgment winning clients in lawsuits filed to redress injuries as the result of state-sponsored terrorism.